 Over time, townlands of varying sizes were established and by the 1830s there were some townlands of less than one acre and others of several thousand acres.
 Land was rented out using the name of townlands and they were used as a basis of census returns from 1821.

 In rural areas, the townland is still used as the postal address for letters, packages and other deliveries, and there is a lot of resistence to the introduction of postcodes.
-Because they cover quite small areas, road maps of Ireland do not show townlands but they appear in Ordnance Survey maps.
+Because townlands cover quite small areas, road maps of Ireland do not show them, but they appear in Ordnance Survey maps.

 In total, 137 unions were created.
 They were of varying geographical size with the largest in the west (where the population was sparser) and the smallest in the east of Ulster (where the population was dense).

 Poor Law Unions were subsequently subdivided into district electoral divisions (DEDs) for the taking of censuses.
 They are also important Irish land divisions for studying valuation records.